Lew1s777/init.lua/document/usage.md

 Keybind
 ---
-- This assumes that you understand the logic of using vim, such as switching between normal mode and insert mode
+- Here assumes that you understand the logic of using vim, such as switching between normal mode and insert mode

 - This keybind is designed for colemak layout,if ur using qwerty layout,use lua/keymapd.lua.